 The fundamental interface used by applications to interact with the environment, and the operating system in particular, is the Windows API.
 The Windows API is the name given by Microsoft to the core set of application programming interfaces available in the Microsoft Windows operating systems.
 It is the term used for a large set of user mode libraries, designed for usage by C/C++ programs, that provide the most direct way to interact with a Windows system.
-We can, therefore, expect all security-relevant operations, such as file access, networking, memory, etc.,2 to pass through the Windows API.
+We can, therefore, expect all security-relevant operations, such as file access, networking, memory, etc.3, to pass through the Windows API.

 In a first step, we decided to place the security layer between the Windows API and the native library.
 More precisely, we intercept calls to security-relevant Windows API functions and evaluate their function parameters.
 Fortunately, .NET security permissions map well to Windows API calls.
 Thus, we can evaluate the parameters of Windows API calls by creating and checking corresponding .NET permission objects.
-For example, we can evaluate the parameters of the CreateFile3 API call and create a corresponding .NET permission object representing the filename and the requested action (create or open).
+For example, we can evaluate the parameters of the CreateFile4 API call and create a corresponding .NET permission object representing the filename and the requested action (create or open).
 Then, this permission object can be checked against the granted CAS permissions, appropriately permitting or denying the request.

-To intercept Windows API functions, we make use of Detours [16].
+To intercept Windows API functions, we make use of Detours [14].
 Detours is a general purpose library provided by Microsoft for instrumenting x86 functions.
 This is achieved by overwriting the first few instructions of a target function with an unconditional jump to a self-provided function.
-Using this technique, we create hooks in securityrelevant functions of the Windows API.
+Using this technique, we create hooks in security-relevant functions of the Windows API.
 The hook functions evaluate the parameters and create corresponding .NET permission objects.
 These permissions are then tested against the permission set granted to the application.
 If the requested action represented by the security permission is not permitted, a security exception is thrown.
 A valid request is passed on to the original Windows API call to perform the requested operation.
 By placing the security layer on top of the Windows API, it is possible to make the mechanism transparent to applications, and, in addition, it allows for comprehensive access to security-critical functions and their arguments.

 Unfortunately, an attacker who has access to native code has great flexibility and can use a range of possible techniques to evade our naive security layer.
 The main reason is that the Windows API is user-level code that can be easily bypassed by interacting with the operating system directly.
 This could be achieved, for example, by invoking functions from ntdll.dll, which is the user space wrapper for kernel-level system calls, or by calling the system calls directly with assembly code.
 Another attack vector that needs to be mitigated is that parts of the .NET framework can be modified.
-Both the unmanaged code and the runtime are executed in the same process, thus, there is no memory protection boundary between both execution threads (see Fig. 2).
-Hence, unmanaged code has complete and unrestricted access to the virtual address space that it is executed in.

-Unrestricted memory access can be leveraged by an attacker to overwrite management objects of the .NET

-Fig. 2 Unmanaged code has complete and unrestricted access to the virtual address space that it is executed in runtime.
+Unmanaged code has complete and unrestricted access to the virtual address space that it is executed in.
+Unrestricted memory access can be leveraged by an attacker to overwrite management objects of the .NET runtime.
 For example, the variables holding the granted permission set could be modified.
-This would allow the unmanaged code to elevate its own permissions before invoking mediated Windows API functions.
 The attacker could also modify executable parts necessary for security enforcement, or simply tamper with objects on the managed heap, thereby crashing other .NET threads running on the same virtual machine.
 To protect from these kinds of attacks, the security layer has to shield the .NET runtime and concurrently executing processes from tampering with their allocated memory.

-2 For details on the Windows API, refer to [29].
+$^{^{3}}$ For details on the Windows API, refer to [25].

-$^{^{3}\,}$ The name of this call is slightly misleading, as it is also used to open files.
+4 The name of this call is slightly misleading, as it is also used to open files.